zhangchiqing/merkle-patricia-trie/README.md

 ## Verify the implementation

 I've explained how merkle patrica trie works.
-This repo provides a simple implementation of the Merkle Patricia Trie.
-I recommend you to implement it yourself too.
+This repo provides a simple implementation.
 But, how can we verify our implementation?

 An easy way is to verify with the Ethereum mainnet data and the official Trie implementation in golang.